astre471/astre471.github.io/HOWTO.md

 on how to build and test using Jekyll locally.

 ### Changes are automatically deployed when merged
-When changes are merged to the `main` branch, the GitHub Actions workflow automatically kicks in and uploads / updates the website.
+When changes are merged to the `main` branch, the [GitHub Actions](https://github.com/astre471/astre471.github.io/actions) workflow automatically kicks in and uploads / updates the website.
 You can see the progress of the upload via the `Actions` tab under this repository.
 The job takes about 15 minutes to complete.
+Any errors are showin the [`Actions`](https://github.com/astre471/astre471.github.io/actions) tab.

 ---